tparchman/F22_BIOL792_coursepage/README.md

 Disability Resource Center (DRC) at 784-6000 to determine eligibility and appropriate accommodations.

-### **Statement on COVID-19 Face Coverings**
-In response to COVID-19, and in alignment local, state, and U.S. Center for Disease Control guidelines, face coverings are required at all times in all University indoor public spaces, including classroom, laboratory, studio, creative space, or any type of in-person instructional activity, and public spaces.
-Furthermore, individuals who have not been fully vaccinated against COVID 19 are required to wear a face covering at all times while on campus, including all indoor and outdoor public spaces.

-A “face covering” is defined as a “covering that fully covers a person’s nose and mouth, including without limitation, cloth face mask, surgical mask, towels, scarves, and bandanas” (State of Nevada Emergency Directive 024).

-Students that cannot wear a face covering due to a medical condition or disability, or who are unable to remove a mask without assistance may seek an accommodation through the Disability Resource Center.

-### **Statement on COVID-19 Social Distancing**

- In alignment with State of Nevada guidelines, social distancing is no longer required.

-### **Statement on COVID-19 Disinfecting Your Learning Space**

-Disinfecting supplies are provided for you to disinfect your learning space.
-You may also use your own disinfecting supplies.

 ### **Statement on COVID-19, COVID-19 Like Symptoms, and Contact with Someone Testing Positive for COVID-19**